Alcohol rehabilitation is defined as the process of alcohol treatment that includes medical and psychotherapeutic treatments.

 Through strategies such as a therapeutic community, residential treatment seeks to alter behaviours by aiding and motivating the patient to choose behaviours that would contribute to total abstinence.

-Alcohol treatment centers focuses on treatment of alcoholism.
+Alcohol treatment centers focus on treatment of alcoholism.
+Abbeycare provide an overview of typical alcohol addiction programme contents here.
 A 2019 study by the NSDUH showed that 14.2 million people aged 12 and above had alcohol use disorder.

 The study showed that alcohol is a factor in the deaths of thousands of people aged 18 to 22 .